Table of Contents

 Commands '/c' and '/cd'

 Command '/c[color]' changes the current color.
-The 'color' could be either color name or its hex code(in RGB or RGBA format).
-In latter case, it should be preceded by symbol '#'.
+The 'color' can be either a color name or its hex code (in RGB or RGBA format).
+In that case, it should be preceded by the '#' symbol.

 Command '/cd' changes the color back to the default, one that is passed to the RichTextLayout.Draw method.

-I.e. if we pass the following text to RichTextLayout:
+For example, if we pass the following text to RichTextLayout:

 This is /c[red]colored /c[#00f0fa]ext, /cdcolor could be set either /c[lightGreen]by name or /c[#fa9000ff]by hex code.

-It would render this(if the default color passed to RichTextLayout.Draw is white):
+It would render the following (if the default color passed to RichTextLayout.Draw is white):

 alt text